tianyingw/tianyingw.github.io/QTWAS.md

 ### Software

-  The R package is on Github: [_QTWAS_]()
+  We developed an R package [_QTWAS_]() for training gene expression model on based on GTEx data.
+Please see the Github page for more details.

 ### Models

-We provide pre-trained QTWAS models per gene for 49 tissues in GTEx v8. _R scores_ are also provided for each model.
+We provide pre-trained QTWAS models per gene for 49 tissues in [GTEx v8](https://gtexportal.org/home/). _R scores_ for evaluating imputation accuracy are also provided for each model.

   - Download all the QTWAS models [_here_]()